Stuart Fairchild Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild has 11 doubles, a triple, two home runs and 17 walks while batting .224.
+- Fairchild is hitting .234 with 12 doubles, a triple, two home runs and 18 walks.

-- In 52 games played this season, he has homered in only two of them.
+- In 53 games played this season, he has gone deep in just two of them.

-- Fairchild has had an RBI in 13 games this year (25.0%), including three multi-RBI outings (5.8%).
+- In 14 games this season (26.4%), Fairchild has picked up an RBI, and in four of those games (7.5%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.